Previous

 What are the current minimum energy performance standards for landlords?

-At the minute, rental properties have to be rated at least an E for landlords to be able to let them out.
-The government have proposed that this will change to a C for new tenancies in 2025, then all rental properties in 2028.
+Currently, rental properties have to be rated at least an E for landlords to be able to let them out.
+The Government had proposed that this will change to a C for new tenancies in 2025, then all rental properties in 2028 – however, it has been recently confirmed these timelines will no longer stand.

 How to check an EPC rating?